drathier/TDDE52/presentation-2022-12-16.md

 - If you have an interest in pure functional programming
 - A week of Elm is plenty to know if you'll like working with it
 - There's lots and lots of low-hanging fruit once you get there, but interest in pure functional programming is basically required, since it's so different from C-style languages.
 Not hard, but different.
+- The compiler caching task is too large for this course, but there's so many much much easier tasks to do.
 - Some changes are hard to get merged, others get merged in minutes.
 - Discord channel with real experts on the compiler code base
 - Compilers and languages NOT black magic!
 You can do this too!